Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

    ERROR: Unable to reach the following NCNs via SSH after powering them on: ncn-m003, ncn-s002..
 Troubleshoot the issue and then try again.
    ```

-   In the preceding example, the command to ssh to some ncn nodes timed out and reported `ERROR` messages.
+   In the preceding example, the SSH command to the NCN nodes timed out and reported `ERROR` messages.
 Iterate on the above step until you see `Succeeded with boot of other management NCNs.` Each iteration should get further in the process.

 10. Use `tail` to monitor the log files in `/var/log/cray/console_logs` for each NCN.